smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 ## Module Config

-The module config section contains some global defaults that can be set for SDL
+The module config section contains some global defaults that can be set for SDL.

 ### Policy Table Update Configurations